 A key benefit of this approach is that many of the SWNS staff members would effectively grow their confidence in the system as the system itself grew in functionality.
 Our experience showed that this approach means that there’s less of a system shock on launch for admin users, and the burden of training is greatly reduced.

 Precisely because we ran the project in this way, we were able to identify and adapt to change and deliver far greater value with far more appropriate software than could have been planned.

 The Next Phase

-At the same time, we will be moving on to build the billing and editorial workflow systems, which will allow SWNS admins to trace the provenance of all stories and pay contributors in the most open, transparent and swift way the news industry has ever seen.
+At the same time, we moved on to build the billing and editorial workflow systems, which allowed SWNS admins to trace the provenance of all stories and pay contributors in the most open, transparent and swift way the news industry has ever seen.

-Following this, the focus will be on creating the bulk of the A.I. suite and writing the spider and the story matching function, which will fetch global news articles for the system to attempt to create weighted matches with stories and assets loaded by contributors.
+Following this, we focused on creating the bulk of the Machine Learning suite and writing the spider and the story matching function, which fetched global news articles for the system to attempt to create weighted matches with stories and assets loaded by contributors.

 Once the system was feature-complete, we moved onto a series of sprints to create the most fast and fluid experience for end-users.